uwsampa/sampa-public/_projects/biocomputing.md

 ---
-title: Biological Computing
+title: Molecular Storage and Computing

-description: Working at the intersection of biology and architecture, including biologically-inspired computer systems like DNA storage, and system design for next-generation bioinformatics applications.
+description: Working at the intersection of biology and architecture, including biologically-inspired computer systems like DNA storage, hybrid electronic-molecular systems, and next-generation bioinformatics applications.

 people:
   - kendall